 Canceling or Rescheduling Appointments

 Please provide at least 24 hours notice if you must cancel or reschedule your appointment.
-Failure to do so will result in a late cancellation fee being charged to your account.
+Because many patients are waiting to see our providers, giving us advance notice lets others in need be seen.
+Failure to do so may result in a late cancellation fee being charged to your account.

 Your First Visit – Patient Registration